-Program G posts the University's guidelines for faculty searches for the program's diversity plan.
+Program G posts the University's guidelines for faculty searches for the program's diversity, equity, and inclusion plan.
 The program is not in conformance with Standard 3.2 because it lacks a program specific set of steps and strategies.